pierrickmartino/strategybuilder/docs/brief.md

 - Compliance advisor memo outline (scheduled)

 ## Next Steps
-1. Conduct five user discovery interviews with target retail traders and synthesize findings into personas.
+1. Conduct five user discovery interviews and publish synthesized persona updates by 2025-10-02.
+2. Complete competitive benchmarking deliverable and integrate takeaways into positioning brief by 2025-09-29.
+3. Draft beta implementation playbook (deployment cadence, runbooks, support SLAs) with Engineering and Support leads before architecture kickoff.
+4. Finalize market data vendor shortlist with cost/coverage comparison and present recommendation to founders by 2025-09-29.
-2. Validate pricing and freemium limits via survey/landing page experiments.
+5. Validate pricing and freemium quota limits through survey experiments, feeding results into monetization plan by 2025-10-03.
-3. Align with legal counsel on disclaimers and simulation-only positioning across product copy.
+6. Align with legal counsel on disclaimers and simulation-only positioning, updating copy guidelines ahead of UX workshops.
-4. Finalize market data vendor shortlist and request pricing/licensing proposals.
-5. Prepare requirement traceability handoff for Product Manager and Architect roles.

 ### PM Handoff
 This Project Brief provides the full context for Blockbuilders.
 Please start in “PRD Generation Mode,” review the brief thoroughly, and collaborate to draft the PRD, asking for any necessary clarifications or suggesting improvements.